Data2401/final-project-spring-2025-the-ducks-at-the-park-are-free-to-take/README.md

 # What to access?
 Access the final presentation at 'Final pres.Rmd' and 'Final pres.html'.
+See a detailed report of our work at 'Final report.html'.

 # Links to sources:
 [Pitch Mix.png](https://blogs.fangraphs.com/a-league-wide-update-on-pitch-mix/) <br>